vigneshv98/PDF-Analyzer/README.md

    - Checks if the PDF dimensions match the selected trim size or custom dimensions
    - Verifies if the PDF includes the required bleed area (typically 0.125" on all sides)
    - Validates that page count is within allowed limits for the selected trim size and color option
+   - For cover validation, requires interior page count input to calculate spine thickness and displays a detailed breakdown of cover components
    - For color printing, extracts images from the PDF and confirms they are in CMYK color space
    - Checks image resolution (recommends 300 DPI or higher)
    - Supports custom trim size input within allowed bounds, applying the same tolerance and page-count limits